-From here, simply go the ad set level within your Facebook Business Manager, hover over the audience you just used and select the duplicate option that shows.
+From here, simply go the ad set level within your Facebook Business Manager, hover over the audience and select the duplicate option that shows.

-Within that pop-up screen, make sure to assign the duplication to the same campaign, which will keep things organized.
+Within that pop-up screen, make sure to assign the duplication to the same campaign, which will keep things nice and organized.

-Then, you’ll want to open this newly created ad set, scroll down to the audiences section and simply swap out the audience to your next test market.
+Then, you’ll want to open this newly created ad set, scroll down to the audiences section and simply swap out the current audience with your next test market.

 Everything else (including the ad creatives, messaging and campaign objective) will remain the same.
-So the only thing we’re doing is changing the audience for testing purposes.
+So the only thing we’re doing here would be changing the audience for testing purposes.

-Once you launch your campaigns, the Facebook algorithm will go out and test each of these ad sets to find the best performing one.
+Now, once your campaigns are live, the Facebook algorithm will go out and test each of these variables and ad sets to find the best performing one(s).

-After a few days, this is when you can start pausing the under-performing audiences or ad variables and scaling the winning ad sets (by increasing their daily ad spend/budget).
+This is when you can start pausing the under-performing audiences (or ad variables) and scaling the winning ad sets (by increasing their daily ad spend/budget).

 This is essentially scaling and optimizing Facebook ads in a nutshell.

-Finally, before we wrap up here, I’d like to lay out some more general – but crucial – things to keep in mind for growing your business and audience loyalty:
+Finally, before we wrap up here, I’d like to lay out some more general – but crucial – things to keep in mind for growing your business, brand and audience loyalty.

 - Understand your target audience(s) exactly